jasonlewis/basset/README.md

 #### v4.0.0 Beta 2

 - Added logging when assets, directories, and filters are not found or fail to load.
+- Allow logging to be enabled or disabled via configuration.
+- Warn users when cURL is being used to detect an assets group.

 #### v4.0.0 Beta 1